How to Build a Marketing Knowledge Base to Power AI-Enabled Marketing

 How to avoid vendor lock-in

-Structuring Marketing Knowledge Base
+Inputs/Outputs For Marketing Knowledge Base

 A Knowledge Base is a structured source of truth that supplies information to a modern Content Engine.
 It captures the essential data that an organization can use (and reused) to tell consistent, factual stories about its products, people, and mission.